sfdeloach/docker/README.md

   $ ######################## ^ bookmark ################ ^ mapping ###################
 ```

 This example is purposefully designed to demonstrate the use of bookmarks and volumes.
 In this example, we deleted the `node_modules` directory locally, which contained scripts needed to start our development environment.
 Mapping the contents of our local working directory will not provide it since it no longer exists.
-However, recall that the command `npm install` was run on our container during the build.
+However, recall that the command `npm install` was run inside our container during the build.
 This installed a copy of `node_modules` in the container.
 The bookmark tells the container to look inside its own file system for any references to the `node_modules` directory.
 This bookmark is intentionally place before the mapping.

 As an aside, a simpler development container could be created.
 Only the `package.json` file would be needed to run the initial npm script and only a mapping to the working directory is needed if `node_modules` was not removed: